gatthias/sprite-gen/README.md

 # Sprite Generator

 A small experiment with Sprite generation using cellular automata in the browser.
-Base implementation in C++ found at [@yurkth/sprator](https://github.com/yurkth/sprator).
+Base implementation in C++ can be found at [@yurkth/sprator](https://github.com/yurkth/sprator).

 ## Theory